jpgenari/gaming-buddies/README.md

 ![Logo and Nav Bar](/assets/images/gaming-buddies-logo-and-nav.png)

-- __The landing page image__
+- __The Landing section (Hero) image__

-  - The landing page features a photograph representing the core idea behind the website showing friends playing together and having fun.
+  - The landing section features a photograph representing the core idea behind the website showing friends playing together and having fun.

   - It also includes a text overlay allowing users to reinforce the website purpose.